keras-team/keras-io/examples/nlp/md/data_parallel_training_with_keras_nlp.md

 Before we start any training, let's configure our single GPU to show up as two logical devices.

-When you are training with two or more phsyical GPUs, this is totally uncessary.
+When you are training with two or more physical GPUs, this is totally uncessary.
 This is just a trick to show real distributed training on the default colab GPU runtime, which has only one GPU available.